michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 12. Then Festos, having spoken with the sons of his council, said, The appeals of Caesar hast thou invoked?
 To Caesar goest thou.

-13. AND when days had been, Agripos the king and Bernike came down to Cesarea to saluteTo wish the peace of.
-Festos.
+13. AND when days had been, Agripos the king and Bernike came down to Cesarea to salute

-14. And when they had been with him (some) days, Festos recounted to the king the judgmentOr, cause. of Paulos, saying, A certain man has been left bound by Felix;
+14. And when they had been with him (some) days, Festos recounted to the king the judgment

 15. and when I was at Urishlem, the chief priests and elders of the Jihudoyee informed me against him, and begged that I would do for them judgment against him.